Recruiters / Leaders / Marketers... Are you nervous of contacting candidates and clients without having their express consent?

-Many of you in the recruitment market will have stopped email marketing, or maybe were about to begin, and stopped because someone told you thatGDPRmeans “no more email marketing”.
+The advent of GDPR created some myths including “no more email marketing”.
 This blog will tell what total rubbish that is AND why you should be email marketing more than ever before!

 So, if you are a recruiter, recruitment marketer or recruitment leader, and:

-want to generate more candidates
+Want to generate more candidates

-need more viable leads
+Need more viable leads

-should be attracting more recruiters to your recruitment business…
+Should be attracting more recruiters to your recruitment business

-The Myth of GDPR
+🤔The Myth of GDPR

-Meanwhile, a little regulation called PECR – (Guide to the Privacy and Electronic Communications Regulations)has almost been ignored.
+Meanwhile, a little regulation called PECR – (Guide to the Privacy and Electronic Communications Regulations) has almost been ignored.

 I’m going to quote the regs throughout so to avoid further myths and nail down facts.
+This guide covers the latest version of PECR which covers marketing by phone, fax, email, text or any other type of ‘electronic mail’.

 *I am not a lawyer – I am a mere mortal.
 I have read the regs and interpreted them to suit myself and my recruitment clients.
-Feel free to get them common-sense checked by someone.

-Recruiters Need to Run Talent and Sector Surveys
+🔮Recruiters Need to Run Talent and Sector Surveys

 First – if you are conducting genuine market research (and a good recruiter should!) then: